zhaoyul/aposd-vs-clean-code/README.md

 Agreed; for this discussion I assume we will take the algorithm as a given, and focus on the cleanest possible way to implement that algorithm.

-I think there are many design problems with `PrimeGenerator`, but for now I'll focus on method length.
+There are many design problems with `PrimeGenerator`, but for now I'll focus on method length.
 The code is chopped up so much (8 teeny-tiny methods) that it's difficult to read.
 For starters, consider the `isNotMultipleOfAnyPreviousPrimeFactor` method.
 This method invokes